 RDMC, in partnership with the CDCs and the not-for-profit educational service provider Progressive Education Network (PEN) have a clear aim to uplift educational services in District Chagai.

-To date, four primary schools have been reestablished in Humai, Durban Chah, Nok Kundi and Nok Chah, with preparations on the way for more in different tehsils.
-All schools have, and will continue to be staffed, by fully qualified teachers with additional training and support provided by PEN in the areas of classroom management and lesson planning.
+To date, seven primary schools have been reestablished, and all schools have fully qualified teachers with additional training and support provided by PEN in the areas of classroom management and lesson planning.

-Schools are also provided with all of the necessary equipment including furniture, stationary, textbooks, school bags, uniforms and teaching material.
-RDMC has also entered into an MoU with Premier Diverse Learning Concepts, a subsidiary of the Beaconhouse School System, to promote early years education in Nok Kundi.
+Schools are also provided with all of the necessary equipment including furniture, stationery, textbooks, school bags, uniforms and teaching material.
+Currently more than 403 students are enrolled in these RDMC supported schools.

 RDMC, in partnership with the Indus Hospital and Health Network (IHHN), has embarked on delivering healthcare services across district Chagai, where access to healthcare and laboratory services is severely limited.
 The idea is to enhance the access to healthcare services and improve the quality of life of these communities through timely provision of free healthcare services and preventive care education programs.
 Community health centers have been established Humai and Nok Kundi and a Mobile Health Unit has also been established to provide services to some of the smaller settlements.